 Systems change can only occur if the group most impacted by the system are equal partners in the process.
 Youth Action Boards (YABs) have served as the vehicle to develop authentic partnerships with young leaders.
 Many organizations find it challenging to develop and sustain their Youth Action Boards.
 This webinar will introduce participants to a model that can help sustain and build capacity among YABs.
 The cascading mentorship model emphasizes meaningful and empowering relationships and support between program directors, program facilitators/mentors, and youth participants.
 The model was developed by centering the youth voice.
 The cascading mentorship model combined with cross-systems work can have an impact on developing systems change.

-In this webinar you will learn: This webinar will provide the Canadian context for youth homelessness through our journey over the first five years of AWHC.
+This webinar will provide the Canadian context for youth homelessness through our journey over the first five years of AWHC.
 We will identify the ‘Key Levers of Change’ that have helped us get to where we are as well as the challenges we face and the work still to do.
 Participants will learn about the high-level “shift to prevention” and some of the key resources and foundational work that is core to innovations in frontline practice, public policy, and cross-systems community planning.

 Transforming Systems: Accelerating Collaboration Between Youth Homelessness Providers and Youth Policing and Incarceration SystemsCarrie Kovalick

 This resource guide is intended to accelerate communities’ and systems’ progress in preventing and reducing the incidence of homelessness and negative system involvement among young people.

 This paper explains the different definitions of homelessness, as well as the harmful impact restrictive definitions, have on youth and young adults.